XLNT/holy_sheet/README.md

 A Flutter sheet & panel widget that's good as hell.

+Use it to build something like:

+- Spotify's currently playing sheet
+- Material Bottom Sheet, but from the top of the screen
+- Apple's NFC / Apple Pay modals

 HolySheet respects the following conventions:

 1. The sheet is always modal.